opensearch-project/project-website/_posts/2022-10-25-OpenSearch-Project-voice-and-tone.markdown

   - community
 ---

-In the [first installment]( https://opensearch.org/blog/community/2022/08/New-series-From-the-editors-desk/) of our *From the editor’s desk* series, we focused on the OpenSearch Project and inclusion, a subject that is foundational to who we are and how we talk to each other as a community.
+In the [first installment](https://opensearch.org/blog/community/2022/08/New-series-From-the-editors-desk/) of our *From the editor’s desk* series, we focused on the OpenSearch Project and inclusion, a subject that is foundational to who we are and how we talk to each other as a community.
 For the second installment, we’d like to focus on another subject related to community interaction: voice and tone.

-In response to feedback received during [OpenSearchCon 2022]( https://opensearch.org/blog/community/2022/05/opensearchcon/), we have updated our guidance on the voice and tone of the OpenSearch Project in our [OpenSearch Project style guidelines]( https://github.com/opensearch-project/documentation-website/blob/main/STYLE_GUIDE.md).
+In response to feedback received during [OpenSearchCon 2022](https://opensearch.org/blog/community/2022/05/opensearchcon/), we have updated our guidance on voice and tone.
 We have also added new guidance on OpenSearch Project naming conventions and brand personality traits.
-Check out this new and updated guidance in the following sections, and feel free to let us know your thoughts.
+Check out this new and updated guidance in the [OpenSearch Project style guidelines](https://github.com/opensearch-project/documentation-website/blob/main/STYLE_GUIDE.md).

+Here is a summary of what has changed.

 ## Naming conventions